DefinitelyStrix/2300-Final-Game/README.md

 | Stablity | Does not build/run | Has occasional crash/infinite loop | No instances of crashing or instances where the program can no longer function |

 All together, meaning the project should be worth a total of at least 100 points.
+Note to graders: Project was initially started by Henry Cussatt on different github repository, but we decided to consolidate to this branch later on.
+Original link with dated files: https://github.com/uvmcs2300f2024/Final-Project-hcussatt-jlaraia